Chemistry and Biochemistry Club

 Checking Out of Lab

 Students must check out with their TA and return the drawer key to the stockroom during the last week of the semester.
-Failure to check out by the end of final exam week results in fees to the student of $20.00 per lock to change the locks, $25.00 to check out of the lab drawer, plus any stockroom charges incurred during the semester.
-See the Chemistry Department Policy for Stockroom Charges .
+Failure to check out by the end of final exam week will result in fees to the student of $20.00 per lock to change the locks, $35.00 to check him/her out of the lab drawer late, plus any stockroom charges incurred during the semester.

-Students must have a picture ID (UCard, drivers license, etc.) to check out anything from the stockroom.
-If any items are missing or damaged in any way, the student is held accountable and charges are deducted from his/her UCard or billed to the student's account.
+Students must have a picture ID (UCard, drivers’ license, etc.) to check out anything from the stockroom.
+If any items are missing or damaged in any way, the student will be held accountable and charges will be deducted from his/her UCard or billed to the student’s account.

 Lab Stockroom Charges

 Any and all charges must be paid at the time they are incurred.
-If adequate funds are not available on a "UCard" or "CampusCash" card, participation in laboratory is suspended until the debt is settled.
+If adequate funds are not available on a ‘UCard’ or ‘CampusCash’ card, participation in laboratory will be suspended until the debt is settled.
 Common charges are as follows:

 - $1.00 - Goggle rental (when purchased goggles are forgotten)*